aolwyn/Leetcode/C/Module 5 - Arrays/README.md

 }
 ```

-So what happens if you try to access an element larger than the size?
+So what happens if you try to access an element larger than the size?<br>
 <strong>Accessing elements beyond the array bounds leads to undefined behavior and may result in program crashes or incorrect results.</strong>

+## Increasing Size of an Array
+So one of the things we said at the start is that we <strong>cannot</strong> change the size of an array, and, this is true.<br>
+so what happens when we need to increase the size of the array?<br>
+There's a few steps we have to do:
+1. create a new array that's bigger than the original.
+2. use either a built in function or a for loop to transfer the old values over
+3. put in whatever new values you want.

+here's an example of both methods: